Former President, Inter-American Development Bank

 Luis Alberto Moreno is the former president of the Inter-American Development Bank, having served from October 2005 to October 2020.

-Previous to joining the IDB, Moreno served as Colombia’s Ambassador to the United States for 7 years.
-He was appointed to this position in September 1998 by President Andrés Pastrana and ratified by President Alvaro Uribe upon his election in May 2002.
-Ambassador Moreno oversaw a dramatic improvement in Colombian-U.S. relations during his tenure in Washington.
-His most notable achievement was the successful effort to build strong bipartisan support in the United States Congress for passage of more than US$4 billion in U.S. assistance programs for Colombia.
-These resources have contributed to a material positive transformation of the security and economic situation in Colombia.
-Ambassador Moreno was also instrumental in the renewal and extension of the Andean Trade Preferences Act (ATPA), and was one of the leading promoters of negotiations towards a Colombia-U.S. Free Trade Agreement.
+Mr. Moreno served as Colombia’s ambassador to the United States for seven years, in which he oversaw the improvement in Colombian-U.S. relations and built bipartisan support in the U.S. Congress for $4+ billion in assistance programs for Colombia.
+Ambassador Moreno was also instrumental in the renewal and extension of the Andean Trade Preferences Act, and one of the leading negotiators on the Colombia-U.S. Free Trade Agreement.

-Prior to his post as Ambassador, Moreno served a distinguished career in both the public and private sectors in Colombia.
-Immediately prior to his appointment in Washington, he served as representative for the Andean Region of WestSphere Capital, a private equity firm focusing on investment opportunities in Latin America, from August 1997 to July 1998.
-Previously, he served as senior advisor to the Luis Carlos Sarmiento Organization, the leading banking & financial group in Colombia with over US$10 billion in assets, from November 1994 to August 1997.
+He served as representative for the Andean Region of WestSphere Capital, a private equity firm focusing on investment in Latin America.
+Mr. Moreno also served as senior advisor to the Luis Carlos Sarmiento Organization, Colombia’s leading banking and financial group.

-Moreno obtained bachelor’s degrees in Business Administration and Economics from Florida Atlantic University in 1975, and an MBA from the American Graduate School of International Management at Thunderbird University in 1977.
-For his distinguished work in the field of journalism, he was awarded a Neiman Fellowship by Harvard University to undertake studies at that institution from September 1990 to June 1991.
+Mr. Moreno obtained bachelor’s degrees in business administration and economics from Florida Atlantic University, and an MBA from Thunderbird University’s American Graduate School of International Management.
+In the field of journalism, he was awarded a Neiman Fellowship by Harvard University.